Start with recovery, not pressure

 Early training should feel steady.
 Walking, breathing work, gentle core connection, posture, glutes and controlled strength movements often matter more than high-intensity workouts.

-Jane's style is useful for many mums because the sessions are small, coached and easy to scale.
+This style can be useful for many mums because the sessions are small, coached and easy to scale.
 Babies are welcome at the current Tuesday classes too.